TheSocietyOfCoders/tsoc-projects/task-set-1/README.md

       - I<sub>0</sub> = 2, I<sub>1</sub> = 4
    - Perform this task using binary search.
 Hint - Binary search can do more than just searching for an element.
 You will need to do two passes of binary search.
    - *Can you tell why we're using binary search instead of linear search?*

 4. Write a function *find_matching_word(word_list, string)*
-   - This function will find words which start with the given string
+   - This function will find words which start with the given string.
+Use either the binary search method, or linear search.
-   - **Utilize *range_finder* for this, not linear search**.
-We didn't do all that sorting for nothing, did we now.
-You will have to slightly modify it as follows
+   - **For the binary search based implementation, we will use *range_finder* for this.
+You will have to slightly modify it as follows**
       - It will have to work for strings
-      - It will need to treat strings which start with the same characters as the same.
-Eg. 'th' and 'the' are the same for the purposes of this.
+      - It will need to treat strings which have the given string as prefix as the same.
+Eg. 'th' should match 'the', 'this' etc for the purposes of this.
    - **Inputs**
       - word_list - List of words sorted lexicographically
       - string - The string which you want to match other string to
-   - **Outputs**
+   - **Output**
       - matching_strings - An array of strings which start with the given string

 5. Finally, write a command-line based interface which takes in an input and outputs matching strings.